minvs1/ham/README.md

-# HACS Plugins
+# Ham

-HACS Plugins is a simple container that can be used as an init container to automatically download, install and update HACS plugins.
+HAM (HA Addon Manager) is a simple container that can be used as an init container to automatically download, install and update Home Assistant lovelace resources and custom components.

 ## Getting Started